udayjit065/Udayjit/README.md

 # 🏢 Work at 360labs

-Contributing to the development and deployment of production-grade AI applications and full stack digital platforms.
+Working on production AI systems and full stack applications used in real user environments.

-- Engineering scalable full stack web applications from frontend UI to backend services
+- Developing full stack application features across React / Next.js frontend and Node.js backend services
-- Integrating AI and LLM capabilities into real user-facing product workflows
+- Integrating AI models and LLM-powered functionality into product workflows
-- Building and deploying backend APIs to support intelligent application features
+- Building REST APIs and service layers for intelligent feature delivery
-- Implementing real-time system interactions and data synchronization
+- Implementing real-time communication and dynamic data updates
-- Developing voice and AI-driven interaction features for user engagement
+- Supporting voice-enabled and AI-driven interaction systems
-- Designing structured data flows and managing cloud-based storage systems
+- Managing structured data pipelines and cloud-based storage solutions
-- Supporting production deployment, testing, and performance optimization
+- Participating in deployment, testing, and performance tuning of live systems
-- Collaborating on system architecture and modular feature development
+- Contributing to modular architecture and scalable feature design
-- Troubleshooting and improving reliability of live applications
+- Diagnosing and resolving issues in production environments